 The Office is a not-for-profit reporting entity that prepares general purpose financial statements in accordance with Australian Accounting Standards, the Framework, Statements of Accounting Concepts and other authoritative pronouncements of the AASB as applied by the Treasurer's instructions.
-Several of these are modified by the Treasurer's instructions to vary application, disclosure, format and wording.
+Several of these are modified by the Treasurer's instructions, disclosure, format and wording.